Common keymap editors

 - The original

-- quite a learning curve
+- learning curve

 Spacemacs